part | item | cond | resp |

 hypothesis()

-function to fully understand its assumptions and its output.↩︎Just like any interval, this is an arbitrary threshold.↩︎
+Just like in any interval, 95% is an arbitrary threshold.↩︎

 We will see more effects if we consider all possible comparisons, as shown in Fig. 5.↩︎